ipfs/camp/POSTER_PROJECTS/README.md

 # Inter-Planetary File System (IPFS)

 A peer-to-peer hypermedia protocol to make the web faster, safer, and more open.

-## Goal

-Broadly convey what IPFS is in concept, practice, and ideal.

 ## Questions to Answer